 Zemlyanin is a Russian word and concept with a profound global significance:

-A person, at birth, is innately connected to the whole planet - not to their country, cultural tradition, race, class, or even gender.
+A person, at birth, is innately connected to the whole planet - not just to their country, cultural traditions and spiritual beliefs, ethnicity, social or economic class, or even gender identity - we are all part of humanity's amazing diversity.

 Zemlya is the Earth.
 Zemlyanin is the global, natural, authentic characteristic of all human beings.
 Every person is naturally Zemlyanin at birth.
 It is a remarkable aspect of the Russian language that it manifests this intuitive, communal conception that our collective humanity is grounded within - and united by - a passion for a common global consciousness.